Click the images to see them larger above!

 In January 2021, Fer’s family noticed a strange lump in her stomach.
 They knew she needed medical attention, and soon Fer was diagnosed with cancer.
 Suddenly, her whole world changed.
 Fer’s family knew that the best help she could receive was far from their home in Mexico City, so they packed their bags and headed for Texas.
 It wasn’t easy leaving behind all of their family and friends, but they knew Texas Children’s Hospital was Fer’s best option.

 She began treatment with a couple of procedures.
 Fer underwent a radical nephrectomy of her left kidney – meaning a complete removal of the organ.
 Next, they needed to extract the tumor, which had reached nearly two pounds in weight.
-After fifteen rounds of chemotherapy, Fer’s family remains hopeful that she will be done with treatment very soon.
+Then Fer recieved fifteen rounds of chemotherapy.
+Sadly, earlier this year, Fer's cancer relapsed and she has returned to treatment.
+Fer’s family remains hopeful that she will be done with treatment very soon.

 Her family dreams of Fer and other childhood cancer heroes having a chance at leading a more normal life after cancer.
 They want to see her reach every goal and chase every dream in her heart.
 They hope to see her grow into an amazing young woman who knows her purpose.
 To her family, Fer’s strength makes her the ultimate hero.
 She taught them how to live in the moment without fear of the future, and they know she can conquer anything with a great attitude and a sense of serenity.